Quantum critical quasiparticle scattering within the superconducting state of CeCoIn5

-In order to better understand the unusual data on \Co, it is helpful to compare with more conventional behavior.
-For this we turn to the closely-related superconductor CeIrIn$_5$.
-Unlike in \Co\, there is no field-tuned QCP in CeIrIn$_5$ \cite{Hamideh2016}, nor is there any evidence of a very small gap on part of its Fermi surface (hence no unpaired electrons at low field), nor is there any first-order transition.
+We compare this to more conventional behavior observed in the closely-related superconductor CeIrIn$_5$, which unlike \Co\ has no field-tuned QCP \cite{Hamideh2016}, no small gap on part of its Fermi surface (hence no unpaired electrons at low field), and no first-order transition.
 In Fig.~\ref{fig1}a, we show the thermal conductivity of CeIrIn$_5$, plotted as $\kappa/T$ vs $T$ \cite{hybrid,universalCeIrIn5}.
 As in CeCoIn$_5$, the thermal conductivity of CeIrIn$_5$ is purely electronic, with negligible phonon contribution \cite{Paglione_WFa,Tanatar_WF,kasahara,hybrid,universalCeIrIn5,Hamideh2016}.
 In the normal state, when $H =$~\hc~=~0.5~T or greater, $\kappa/T$ has the standard dependence of a Fermi liquid, namely a thermal resistivity $w \equiv L_0 T / \kappa = w_0 + B T^2$, where $L_0 \equiv (\pi^2/3) (k_{\rm B}/e)^2$.
 At $H=0$, $\kappa/T$ drops below $T_c$, and decreases monotonically to reach a non-zero residual value at $T=0$ \cite{hybrid,universalCeIrIn5}, the signature of nodes in the superconducting gap \cite{Shakeripour-NJP}.
 The drop is simply due to a loss of thermally excited quasiparticles \cite{Graf}.
 It is in part compensated by a concomitant loss of electron-electron inelastic scattering, but in CeIrIn$_5$, this compensating effect is small, since the strength of inelastic scattering at \tc~is only of order the elastic scattering, {\it i.e.} $B$\tc$^2 \simeq w_0$ \cite{hybrid,universalCeIrIn5}.
 At intermediate fields ($0 < H <$~\hc), $\kappa/T$ continues to drop as $T \to 0$ (Fig.~\ref{fig1}a), again due to a loss of quasiparticle density.
 The magnetic field also excites quasiparticles \cite{Vekhter}, in particular nodal quasiparticles at $T=0$, and hence increases $\kappa/T$ \cite{Shakeripour-NJP}.